 - Student of the Month and Character Counts Awards-A student is chosen for each category according to their behavior, integrity and quality of work completed.

-- Five Eagle Award recipients are chosen for overall teamwork and model behavior each trimester.
+- Five Eagle Award recipients are chosen for overall growth.

 - Fun Fridays-students who complete their classwork and homework may participate in a "Fun Friday" activities.
 These activities will include cooperative learning games, educational iPad activities, etc.